FAQs about Our Bird Feeders

 Platform bird feeders are open, flat surfaces that will accommodate birds of many shapes and sizes, even ground feeding birds.
 The seed is just placed out and spread across the surface and birds are able to land, grab a bite, and fly away again.
 These types of feeders can be hung, pole mounted, or fixed to a fence or railing.
 If a yard is limited on space or birders want to feed the largest variety of backyard birds with one feeder, a platform/tray feeder would be the way to go.
 Some of these feeders can also be height-adjusted so as to exclude larger birds such as starlings and grackles that can monopolize the feeder.

 Hopper bird feeders are all-inclusive.
 Bigger is better!
 These feeders have a large seed capacity for lots of feeding between fillings.
 Adjustable valves regulate the flow of all types of seed.
 Always squirrel resistant, and squirrel proof when positioned 8 ft. or more from trees, shrubs, and structures, hopper feeders are ergonomically designed to be arthritic hand friendly.
-Here are some links to our Jagunda® Squirrel Proof Bird Feeder with Auger (JG-A) and to our 15 in.
-Big Top Bird Feeder (BTG).
-These large-capacity feeders are ideal for backyard birders who want the joy of watching a variety of birds without regular feeder refillings.
+Our Jagunda® Squirrel Proof Bird Feeder with Auger (JG-A) and to our 15 in.
+Big Top® Bird Feeder (BTG) are large-capacity feeders are ideal for backyard birders who want the joy of watching a variety of birds without regular feeder refillings.

 Tubular bird feeders are by far the most popular style of bird feeder.
 Way back in 1969, Droll Yankees actually invented the very first tubular bird feeder, model A-6, revolutionizing bird feeder design and creating the standard for all tubular bird feeders.
 Check out our recently reintroduced A-6F feeder.
 Tubular feeders come in a variety of models, capacities, & sizes to accommodate different birds and feeder traffic levels.
 Tube feeders can be hung, pole-mounted, or both, depending on the model and personal mounting preferences.
 People and birds love The New Generation® line of tubular bird feeders, one of our most popular lines.
 There’s a tube feeder out there for every backyard birder!